-In the Middle School there is a racial identity curriculum in which all students participate.
+In Middle School, there is a racial identity curriculum in which all students participate.
 This curriculum has a focus on advocacy and identity, and all students take part in developmentally appropriate lessons and activities based on themes related to racial identity.
-These lessons are critical in developing a better understanding of diversity issues and creating advocates for social issues, equity and Community and Diversity – Who We Are justice.
-For children who identify as kids of color, there is also an affinity group component to this curriculum and families determine participation.
+These lessons are critical in developing a better understanding of diversity issues and creating advocates for social justice and equity.
+There is an affinity group component to this curriculum for kids of color, and families determine participation.

 The Educators of Color Group provides a space for Bank Street faculty who identify as people of color to be in a majority setting, share experiences and come together as a collective to influence initiatives in the school as a whole.
-This group also holds open-door meetings, which are inclusive of the full faculty, to encourage further dialogue, understanding and collaboration.
+EOC sometimes collaborates with WAAG to encourage further dialogue, understanding and collaboration.

-Lesbian, Gay, Bisexual, Transgender, & Allies Parenting Group (LGBTA)
+Lesbian, Gay, Bisexual, Transgender, Queer & Allies Parenting Group (LGBTQA)

-The LGBTA group represents the spectrum of sexual orientation and gender identity in the Bank Street community.
-The group comes together socially to identify common needs and goals in the school.
-Objectives include supporting one another and children, identifying mutual concerns and interests and determining how best to pursue them, and increasing visibility of the LGBT community.
+The LGBTQA group represents the spectrum of sexual orientation and gender identity in the Bank Street community.
+The group comes together to identify common needs and goals in the school.
+Objectives include supporting one another and children, identifying mutual concerns and interests and determining how best to pursue them, and increasing visibility of the LGBTQ community.

 Parents of Children of Color (POCOC)